-Due to the COVID-19 pandemic, the Bank of Canada has reduced its overnight rate from 1.75 to just 0.255.
+Due to the COVID-19 pandemic, the Bank of Canada has reduced its target for the overnight rate from 1.75 to just 0.255.
 Variable mortgage rates are based on the Bank of Canada’s overnight rate.
 This means that homebuyers can get a desirable interest rate on their variable rate mortgage loan.
 Paying less interest on your loan means more money in your pocket.

 Any percentage off your interest loan rate helps you keep more of your hard-earned money.
 Of course, with a variable rate, you are not guaranteed to always have your rate so low, so you may need some flexibility in your budget.

 For more information on variable mortgage rates, read Variable Mortgage Rates are Low, and Here's How They Work in Your Favour.